HandsOnDataViz/book/docs/HandsOnDataViz.md

 You can use Mapshaper to convert between geospatial file formats.
-Unlike GeoJson.io, Mapshaper also supports Esri Shapefiles (which is a folder of individual files with the same name, but different extensions), so you can easily convert a Shapefile into a web-friendly GeoJSON.
+Unlike GeoJson.io, Mapshaper also supports Esri Shapefiles (which is a folder of individual files with the same name, but different file extensions), so you can easily convert a Shapefile into a web-friendly GeoJSON.
+In the following steps, we will convert a geospatial file by import it to Mapshaper, and then export it as a different file type.

 1. Navigate to [Mapshaper.org](https://mapshaper.org).
 The start page is two large drag-and-drop zones which you can use to import your